habuka036/wakame-vdc-wiki/en/install-guide.md

     exit

 ##### Set up networking

-Wakame-vdc uses bridged networking to allow users to connect to instances.
-We are going to set up a [Linux Bridge](http://www.linuxfoundation.org/collaborate/workgroups/networking/bridge) to attach instances to.

-If you want to connect to instances from somewhere else than the host, we will need a network interface on the host that attaches an outside network to the bridge.

-For the sake of this guide, we are going to assume that we will start instances in network `192.168.3.0/24`.
-The host has a network interface `eth0` with static ip address `192.168.3.100`.
-Change these values to match your environment.

-Create the file `/etc/sysconfig/network-scripts/ifcfg-br0` with the following contents

-    DEVICE=br0
-    TYPE=Bridge
-    BOOTPROTO=static
-    ONBOOT=yes
-    NM_CONTROLLED=no
-    IPADDR=192.168.3.100
-    NETMASK=255.255.255.0
-    GATEWAY=192.168.3.1
-    DNS1=8.8.8.8
-    DELAY=0

-Next we need to attach `eth0` to the bridge.
-Create the file `/etc/sysconfig/network-scripts/ifcfg-eth0` with the following contents.

-    DEVICE="eth0"
-    ONBOOT="yes"
-    BRIDGE=br0
-    NM_CONTROLLED=no

-Restart the network.

-**Be careful!** If you have made any mistakes setting up these files for your environment, this next command will cause networking to go down on your machine.
-Triple check these values if you're running this guide on a remote machine!

-    sudo  /etc/init.d/network restart

 As described above, we are going to use this network to start instances in.
 Again we will use `vdc-manage` to make Wakame-vdc aware of that.